Vyral/base-template/_drafts/2019-market-predictions.md

 {% include youtube.html %}

-Our market is normalizing, which means some interest rate increases are on the horizon.
+<center>Our market is normalizing, which means some interest rate increases are on the horizon.</center>

 I’m joined today by Amber Kovarik with Guild Mortgage, who will be helping to share our predictions for the 2019 real estate and mortgage markets.